-One manga artist common, usually leverages only one successful work.
-Authors who have more than one popular manga worldwide are rare.
-Masashi Kishimoto (Naruto), Tito Kubo (Bleach) and George Morikawa (Hajime no Ippo) are some of the examples of writers/artists who failed to promote more than one hit.
+A common mangaka usually only launches one successful work.
+It is rare for authors to have more than one popular manga worldwide.
+Masashi Kishimoto (Naruto), Tite Kubo (Bleach) and George Morikawa (Hajime no Ippo) are some examples of writers/artists who have not managed to promote more than one single success.

 However, there are exceptions.
 Yoshihiro Togashi (Yu Yu Hakusho and Hunter x Hunter), Takehiko Inoue (Slam Dunk and Vagabond), Tsugumi Ohba (Death Note, Bakuman and Platinum End), Akira Toriyama (Dragon Ball, Dr. Slump and Dragon Quest), among others, have achieved this feat.

-Among such exceptions is manga artist Rumiko Takahashi (高橋留美子, Takahashi Rumiko), creator of a multitude of great hits, such as: Inuyasha, Ranma ½, Urusei Yatsura, Maison Ikkoku and Kyoukai no Rinne.
-And all these with millionaire sales, by the way.
+Among such exceptions is the mangaka Rumiko Takahashi (高橋留美子, Takahashi Rumiko), creator of a plethora of major hits, such as: Inuyasha, Ranma ½, Urusei Yatsura, Maison Ikkoku and Kyoukai no Rinne.
+And all of these have million-copy sales, it should be noted.

-In this article, we'll get to know a little more about this phenomenal mangaka and how she achieved the feat of being the author of multiple hits.
+In this article, we will learn a little more about this phenomenal mangaka and how she achieved the feat of being the author of multiple successes.

 Who is Rumiko Takahashi?

 Rumiko Takahashi (1957 – ), born in Niigata, is a renowned Japanese mangaka.
-Author of hits such as Inuyasha, Ranma ½ and Urusei Yatsura (Turma do Barulho, as it was translated in Brazil), she is known around the world because almost all of her works have had adaptations for anime, dubbing in foreign languages and/or publications. in volumes translated in the most diverse countries of the globe.
+Author of hits like Inuyasha, Ranma ½ and Urusei Yatsura (translated as “Turma do Barulho” in Brazil), she is known worldwide because almost all of her works have been adapted into anime, dubbed in foreign languages and/or published in translated volumes in various countries around the globe.

-In business for over 40 years, Rumiko continues to publish new manga.
-Currently, the mangaka is investing in the publication of the manga "MAO", serialized by Shonen Sunday magazine, with 12 volumes published so far and which, very soon, will have an anime version.
-In addition to MAO, the creator of Inuyasha has regularly published the anthology series “Takahashi Rumiko Gekijou” (Theatre by Rumiko Takahashi) since 1987, which also has an anime, from 2003.
+Active for over 40 years, Rumiko continues to publish new mangas.
+Currently, the mangaka is investing in the publication of the manga “MAO,” serialized in Shonen Sunday magazine, with 12 volumes published so far and which will soon have an anime version.
+In addition to MAO, the creator of Inuyasha regularly publishes, since 1987, the anthology series “Takahashi Rumiko Gekijou” (Rumiko Takahashi Theater), which also has an anime from 2003.

-Another current series that has the author's finger is Yashahime, a spin-off of the acclaimed Inuyasha manga.
+Another current series that has the author’s touch is Yashahime, a spin-off of the acclaimed manga Inuyasha.
 And, as expected, both already have anime versions.

-In addition to her works, it is worth noting what the main influences of the mangaka were during her youth.
-In an interview with the French newspaper Le Figaro, the author mentioned three names as her great inspirations in the world of mangas, they are: Osamu Tezuka (The God of Manga.
-Creator of Astroboy, Dororo, Black Jack, Kimba the White Lion, among others), Fujio Akatsuka (The King of "Gag" mangas.
-Creator of Osomatsu-kun) and Fujiko Fujio (Pseudonym of the duo who created Doraemon).
+Beyond her works, it is worth noting what the main influences of the mangaka were during her youth.
+In an interview with the French newspaper Le Figaro, the author mentioned three names as her great inspirations in the manga world: Osamu Tezuka (The God of Manga.
+Creator of Astroboy, Dororo, Black Jack, Kimba the White Lion, among others), Fujio Akatsuka (The King of “Gag” mangas.
+Creator of Osomatsu-kun) and Fujiko Fujio (Pseudonym of the duo that created Doraemon).

 Her influences say a lot about how Rumiko reached the level of becoming one of the greatest mangakas of all time.
-It is curious that practically all her works are turned into anime and almost all of them are also usually published in Brazil.
-This demonstrates the mangaka's incredible ability to create new success stories for the most diverse audiences and cultures, given that her works are well received in Latin, European and Asian countries by the most different age groups and genres.
+It is curious that almost all her works are transformed into anime and almost all are also published in Brazil.
+This demonstrates the incredible ability of the mangaka to create new successful stories for diverse audiences and cultures, considering that her works are well received in Latin, European, and Asian countries by various age groups and genres.

-Rumiko is, to date, the mangaka that has sold the most manga in the world (with over 170 million copies sold, until 2013), being considered one of the richest and most respected personalities in the Japanese art scene.
+Rumiko is, to this day, the mangaka who has sold the most mangas in the world (with around 170 million copies sold, as of 2013), being considered one of the richest and most respected personalities in the Japanese artistic community.

-There are many similarities between all of your works.
-The main one is the focus given to コメディロマンティック.
-By focusing on コメディロマンティック, the author is able to insert other elements within the story, which include everything from female characters with a high degree of protagonism in the plot and throughout the development of the storyline, to characters with a more comedic tone, usually with an animalistic appearance or of the kawaii type, such as pandas, rodents, cats, and foxes.
+There are many similarities among all her works.
+The main one is the focus on romantic comedy.
+By focusing on romantic comedy, the author is able to insert other elements into the story, which include female characters with a high degree of protagonism in the plot and throughout the development of the storyline, as well as characters with a more comedic tone, usually with animal-like or kawaii appearances, such as pandas, rodents, cats, and foxes.

-Another predominant factor in his mangas is the blend between Chinese and Japanese culture, an element that can be noticed in the characters' clothing and the constant presence of the panda (linked to Chinese culture) and the dog (which in ancient Japan were used to sniff out youkais, onis, and protect villagers' homes).
+Another predominant factor in her mangas is the blend of Chinese and Japanese culture, an element that can be noticed in the characters’ clothing and the constant presence of the panda (linked to Chinese culture) and the dog (which in ancient Japan were used to sniff out youkais, onis, and protect villagers’ homes).

-The third similarity we find refers to the concept of parallel worlds that meet, something that is constantly observed in Inuyasha, Urusei Yatsura and Kyoukai no Rinne.
+The third similarity we find refers to the concept of parallel worlds that intersect, something that is constantly observed in Inuyasha, Urusei Yatsura, and Kyoukai no Rinne.

-Finally, there is a natural similarity in relation to the traits of the works, with the characters always varying between humans with big ears, sharp teeth and wearing kimonos of the most varied types.
+Finally, there is a natural similarity regarding the art style of the works, with characters always varying between humans with large ears, sharp teeth, and wearing kimonos of various types.

-Recently, after creating a Twitter account, Rumiko explained details of her weekly manga creation routine.
-The author showed that she sleeps very little, as she has only 3 hours of rest, on average.
+Recently, after creating a Twitter account, Rumiko revealed details of her weekly routine in creating mangas.
+The author showed that she sleeps very little, as she has only 3 hours of rest on average.

-At 64 years of age, the quality of the mangaka's traits has not declined, despite her work routine still being very heavy.
+At 64 years old, the quality of the mangaka’s art has not declined, despite her work routine continuing to be very heavy.

-Lately, with the news of the death of Kentaro Miura, mangaka from Berserk, added to the announcement of health problems of Yoshihito Togashi, author of Hunter x Hunter and Yu Yu Hakusho), and the disclosure that many mangaka live with strenuous work routines , many fans have been concerned about Rumiko's physical and mental health, affectionately nicknamed by them as Rumiko-sensei (others also nickname her "The Princess of Manga").
+Lately, with the news of the passing of Kentaro Miura, the mangaka of Berserk, combined with the announcement of health issues of Yoshihito Togashi, author of Hunter x Hunter and Yu Yu Hakusho, and the disclosure that many mangakas live with exhausting work routines, many fans have been concerned about Rumiko’s physical and mental health, affectionately nicknamed by them as Rumiko-sensei (others also call her “The Princess of Mangas”).

 If you want to follow her official Twitter, click here.